mxskylar/phlexicon/README.md

 ## Development

 Phlexicon is an [Electron](https://www.electronjs.org/) app built with [node](https://nodejs.org/) `v23.10.0`.
-Python scripts used in the CI are run via [Docker](https://www.docker.com/).

 To build and launch the app from scratch:
 ```bash